hyungmogu/ctci/README.md

 ## Work Summary

 ### July 28th, 2018
-1. Went through the rest of content for the week2 of CodeAcademy's Test Drivin Development
+1. Went through the rest of content for the week2 of CodeAcademy's Test Drivin Developmen
-2. Solved

 ### July 27th, 2018
 1. Solved 'minimal tree' problem in ctci 6th ed (Q4.2)